 Using data from over a decade in the video subscription industry, we built a selection of subscriber segment suggestions, all available in the Cleeng Dashboard.
 This guides you toward the most logical ways to segment your customer base to address the different churn problems best.

-4. Follow best practices for effectively targeting at-risk customers
+4. Follow best practices for effectively targeting at-risk subscribers

-To simplify this, we used historical subscriber data paired with industry best practices to create a catalog of recommended retention actions.
+To simplify this, we used historical subscriber data and industry best practices to create a catalog of recommended retention actions.
 These actions are broken down per stage of the subscriber journey (Register vs. Experience vs. Winback etc.).
-And within each stage, the goal outcomes and recommended segments and actions are defined.
+Within each stage, the goal outcomes and recommended segments and actions are defined.

 For example, see below the recommendations for the Retain stage: